Check Out These Easy Swaps for Xtend Barre Workout Equipment

 In Xtend Barre, you’ll do movements where you stand on one leg and extend, lift, and kick the other.
 You’ll also do some exercises where you balance on the balls of your feet.
 Having a sturdy surface to hold on to will help you balance and maintain proper form during the workout.

-You can use a traditional ballet barre (like this one), but a chair works great, too!
+You can use a traditional ballet barre (like this one), or this portable, storeable barre that can fit in smaller places.
+Or, a chair works great, too!
 You’ll see that many cast members in the Xtend Barre videos use chairs.

 The Swap: Back of the couch or a table top.
 Just make sure it’s sturdy and about waist high.